seba-1511/dist_tuto.pth/tuto.md

 * variables and init_process_group
 -->

-The distributed package included in PyTorch (i.e., `torch.distributed`) enables researchers and practitioners to easily distribute their computations across processes and clusters of machines.
+The distributed package included in PyTorch (i.e., `torch.distributed`) enables researchers and practitioners to easily parallelize their computations across processes and clusters of machines.
 To do so, it leverages the messaging passing semantics allowing each process to communicate data to any of the other processes.
 As opposed to the multiprocessing (`torch.multiprocessing`) package, processes can use different communication backends and are not restricted to being executed on the same machine.

-In order to get started we should thus be able to run multiple processes simultaneously.
-If you have access to compute cluster you should check with your local sysadmin or use your favorite coordination tool. (e.g., [pdsh](https://linux.die.net/man/1/pdsh), [clustershell](http://cea-hpc.github.io/clustershell/), or [others](https://slurm.schedmd.com/)) For the purpose of this tutorial, we will use a single machine and can fork multiple processes using the following template.
+In order to get started we need the ability to run multiple processes simultaneously.
+If you have access to compute cluster you should check with your local sysadmin or use your favorite coordination tool. (e.g., [pdsh](https://linux.die.net/man/1/pdsh), [clustershell](http://cea-hpc.github.io/clustershell/), or [others](https://slurm.schedmd.com/)) For the purpose of this tutorial, we will use a single machine and fork multiple processes using the following template.

 ```python
 """run.py:"""